cawa-93/admitad-data-studio-connector/README.md

 ## Try the Community Connector in Data Studio

 Development in process.
 Links to the use of this will be provided soon.
+To show your interest in this connector you can star this repository.

 ## Deploy the Community Connector yourself